 "May" as a Helping VerbMay is known for Memorial Day, Space Day, Mother's Day...and now, as the only month that's also a helping verb!
-Celebrate this take on "may" with Flocabulary's Types of Verbs video and ELA lesson plan about helping verbs.
-Students will learn to differentiate between action verbs and helping verbs and write sentences using both.
-They'll then use one of these sentences to inspire their own creative writing piece that incorporates additional helping verbs.
+Celebrate this take on "may" with Flocabulary's Helping Verbs video and ELA lesson plan about helping verbs.
+Students will learn to differentiate between main verbs and helping verbs and write sentences using both.
+They'll also explain how helping verbs change the tense and meaning of sentences.

 SMART Summer GoalsPrepare your students for a productive summer break with our social and emotional learning video and accompanying lesson plan about setting SMART goals.
 Students will use the steps from the video to brainstorm and set goals for the summer.
 They’ll then work with partners to assess their goals and ensure that they’re Specific, Measurable, Actionable, Realistic and Timely.
 Extensions include creating a sample summer daily schedule that builds in time to work on their goals.

 "I Spy" with AdjectivesGet students exercising their ELA skills during the final days of school with our adjectives video and lesson plan that puts a spin on the classic game of “I Spy.”
 Students will describe objects they “spy” in the classroom with single adjectives, and their partners will earn points based on how many adjectives they need to guess the object.